GG24 Public Goods R&D Domain Proposal

 Pilot Proposals - Conviction-Based Funding

-• Description: Conviction Voting (CV) will be used to allocate 10% of the round’s matching pool to emerging tools and teams.
+• Allocation Mechanism: Conviction Voting (CV) will be used to allocate 10% of the round’s matching pool to emerging tooling and teams.
 CV is a time-weighted, continuous funding mechanism where support for projects accumulates as council members signal conviction over time.
 The longer support remains on a proposal, the stronger its weight becomes, creating an incentive for thoughtful, durable commitments rather than short-term hype.
 Funds are released progressively to proposals that pass threshold levels of conviction, ensuring capital flows to the projects with sustained council confidence.

-• Evaluators: AIlominati NFT holders
+• Evaluators: AIlominati NFT holders (Community of public good builders focused on capital allocation)

 • Evaluation Framework: